vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 <br>

 This is how you can define a conditional **camera stream** element to show only the live stream feed if an extra helper sensor is set to state "on".
-This can be set manually with a toggle on the dashboard (to activate if you expect someone) or activate when someone is detected on the camera.
+This can be set manually with a toggle on the dashboard (to activate it if you expect someone) or automatically when someone is detected on the camera.

 You need the boolean helper sensor [frontdoor_detection_mode](/homeassistant/homeassistant_dashboard_frigate#front-door-detection-mode) for this condition.